 Located in the refectory of the UNESCO-listed Convent of Santa Maria delle Grazie, The Last Supper can be seen with prior reservation.
 Once there, you can only stay 15 minutes in the refectory where is the painting.
 After that, you will be led to the next room to carry on with your tour and let the next group in.

 My suggestion is to book a guided tour so that everything will be arranged for you and your guide will tell you about the history behind the painting as well as the Dominican Convent where it is displayed.

 Visit the Duomo

-A stroll to the Duomo is a must in any first-timer planning their Milan 2-day itinerary.
-After you snapped the mandatory pictures to the cathedral’s facade, step inside and admire the grand interior.
+A stroll to the Duomo is a must for any first-timer planning their Milan 2-day itinerary.
+After you snapped the mandatory pictures of the cathedral’s facade, step inside and admire the grand interior.

 You can also go up the rooftop and enjoy the city skyline from the beautiful terrace where once locals even used to organize their weekend picnics.